xCosmoNauticalx/homework5/README.md

 ## **Commit Work Frequently**

-Run another docker container and clone this code to your docker environment.
+Run another docker container and fork this code to your docker environment.
 Create a repository in GitHub to put your code but make it private.

 ## SECTION 1: RUBY BASICS